levimcclenny/multimodal_transfer_learned_regression/README.md

 ```

 ## Data
 The data used in the paper is a very small subset of the data available at the [open-source microstructure database](http://microstructures.net).
-Data in the paper has been reduced to 2500 images of fully spinoidally-decomposed micorstructures, which have been preprocessed for each individual CNN.
+Data in the paper has been reduced to 2500 images of spinoidally decomposed microstructures, which have been preprocessed for each individual CNN variant.
 These preprocessed files are available as a ```.pkl``` file.

 Data must be stored in the ```data/``` directory of this repo for the DMTL-R estimator to find it.
 The files are large (~1.5 Gb for the ResNet/VGG16 networks and ~2.4 Gb for the Inception network), therefore it is only recommended that you download the one that you are interested in running.